The Dos and Don’ts of ‘Social Distancing’

 Should I stop dating?

 Ko: Dating is usually one person and another person.
 What we’re really worried about in terms of public health are these large gatherings where you have people crowded together, and you can have what we call super-spreading events.
-The risk of those goes up exponentially, the larger the size of the gathering.
+The risk of those goes up exponentially the larger the size of the gathering.
 Dating is at the other end.
 I think you can still date.

 Watson: I think dating is okay, if you believe with reasonable confidence that you’re both well.
 I think we’re humans and we need human interaction; I think that’s important for our sanity.
 It’s important to focus on [avoiding] large crowds and indoor activities where you have lots of people touching the same surfaces.